Cornelius Hermanus Wessels: Life and career

-Wessels' political acumen brought him high office, from 1894-96 as representative of the Volksraad in the Executive Council, and eventually as vice-president (1896–1897) and president (1897–1899) of the Volksraad.
+Wessels' political acumen brought him high office, from 1894 to 1896 as representative of the Volksraad in the Executive Council, and eventually as vice-president (1896–1897) and president (1897–1899) of the Volksraad.
 In this position, Wessels' diplomatic skills and strict impartiality acquired him great respect.
 During the South African War, Wessels was recruited by President Steyn as a member of his war cabinet, the 'Krijgscommissie' (War Commission).
 When the war progressed and the Boer republics were looking for support from European states and the United States, the governments of the Boer republics appointed a special diplomatic delegation.
 It consisted of A. Fischer as chairman and for the Orange Free State, A.D.W.
 Wolmarans and Wessels as members for the South African Republic and the Orange Free State respectively.
 In Europe, the deputation met up with W.J.
 Leyds, ambassador for the South African Republic in Brussels and H.P.N.
 Muller, consul general and special envoy of the Orange Free State in The Netherlands.
 The encounter with Muller was a renewal of friendly relations between the two men, who first met in Bloemfontein in 1898, and again in May 1899 in The Hague, when Wessels brought a private visit to the Netherlands.
 The delegation's mission to Europe failed, and was caught out by history in the United States.
 After the conclusion of the Treaty of Vereeniging Wessels and the other member of the delegation returned to South Africa.

 After his return to the Orange River Colony, he refused to take part in the British colonial administration, but he did use his diplomatic skills to promote mutual understanding between the Afrikaner citizens and the British government.
 With the return of responsible government, Wessels re-entered the political arena.
 Together with J.B.M Hertzog, C.R. de Wet and A. Fischer he founded a new political party, the Orangia Unie and he became the director of the party newspaper The Friend.
 The elections of June 1907 brought the Orangia Unie a landslide election victory.
 Wessels was elected to the Assembly for the Bloemfontein-South constituency, and took up the appointment of Minister for Mines, Lands, and Public Works in the new government, led by A. Fischer.

 Afrikaner politics were complicated in the new colonial province, and Wessels fell out with Hertzog about agricultural affairs, the appointment of English-speaking officials in his department, and because of temperamental differences.
 After the formation of the Union of South Africa, Wessels aligned himself with the South African Party of Louis Botha.
 During and after the Rebellion of 1914, Wessels stayed true to his political convictions and reconciliatory attitude towards the British.
-He did not shift his allegiance to the National Party like most of his Free State colleagues, and this cost him the parliamentary election of 1914.
+He did not shift his allegiance to the National Party like most of his Orange Free State colleagues, and this cost him the parliamentary election of 1914.